HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

   - Gov't issued passport, REAL ID, or Enhanced ID; this photo ID is confirmed by comparison to the individual

-  Plus declaration of identity assertion by the individual indicating that submitted information represents their own identity and notice is either mailed to the home Address of Record or sent via SMS to the mobile number verified as billed to the individual.
+  Plus declaration of identity assertion by the individual indicating that submitted information represents their own identity and notice, including an email or telephone contact information for the Identity Provider, is either mailed to the home Address of Record or sent via SMS to the mobile number verified as billed to the individual.

 In healthcare settings, additional demographics may also be collected and used in matching (for example, ethnicity, administrative gender and birth sex).
 Refer to the Patient Matching section for any additional verification steps or assertions that may be required before including such attributes in a match request, or using them to process such a request on the responder's side.